Smart Meters in Ireland: Is the upgrade worth it?

 Security requirements have been incorporated from the very start of the smart meter project proposal (in 2008).
 The national smart metering program is in fact under the direction of the CRU, who also undertook preparatory work for the scheme.

-Electricity monitors, also known as In-Home Display units, or IHDs, will be provided from 2024 after completion of the smart meter rollout.
-Two electricity suppliers, Electric Ireland and Pinergy, do currently provide IHDs with their smart meter packages.
+Electricity monitors, also known as In-Home Display (IHD) units, will be provided after completion of the smart meter rollout in 2024.
+Two electricity suppliers, Electric Ireland and Pinergy currently provide IHDs with their smart meter packages.

 Alternatively, if you don’t have a smart meter yet but are interested in enjoying some of the benefits in the meantime, such as monitoring and reducing your energy consumption, you could try out the Owl or Minim electricity appliance monitors.